jdachtera/node-rtpmidi/README.md

 This is a node js implementation of Apples Network Midi Protocol aka RTP Midi.
 It can act as both a session initiator and session listener.
 I can also detect remote sessions via bonjour/mdns.
 The recovery journal is not supported at the moment.

+There is also a port of this library to the chrome apps platform: [rtpmidi-chrome](https://github.com/jdachtera/rtpmidi-chrome)

 ## Examples:

 * [Observe session activity](https://github.com/jdachtera/node-rtpmidi/blob/master/examples/track-sessions.js)